 Biden addresses nation on debt ceiling deal to avoid default: "This is vital"

 Washington — President Biden addressed the nation from the Oval Office on Friday night after both chambers of Congress passed an agreement to suspend the debt ceiling and limit federal spending.
-The president was expected to sign the bill, known as the Fiscal Responsibility Act of 2023, on Saturday.
+The president said he will sign the bill, known as the Fiscal Responsibility Act, on Saturday.

 The president spoke less than 24 hours after the Senate approved the agreement, 63-36.
 All 11 of the amendments the Senate voted on ahead of final passage failed.
 A majority of Republicans and a majority of Democrats in the House voted in favor of the bill on Wednesday night.